 In her free time Bonnie enjoys training her cat Orion, drawing, designing, cooking, going out to dinner with her RMRP friends, archery, photography, reading bird-related books, and watching zombie/horror films.
 She also loves teaching herself how to do a wide variety of eclectic new things.
-Every year she donates a mask to the Gala mask auction event at the Fort Collins Museum of Art.
-Currently, she also works part-time at PA Signs as a sign tech and graphic designer.

 - 2008 Nine News Kids Who Care Award